mockko/jecloud/README.md

 Running JeCloud
 ---------------

-The following scenario should already works for you.
+The following scenario should work for you:

-* copy `example/keys.yml.example` into `example/keys.yml` and insert your AWS access keys
+* copy `example/cloud-access.yml.example` into `example/cloud-access.yml` and insert your AWS access keys
 * make sure you are signed up for both EC2 and S3 (go to http://aws.amazon.com/ and click ‘Sign in to the AWS Management Console’)
 * run `bundle install` to install all prerequisite gems
 * cd into `example`
-* run `ruby -rubygems ../bin/jecloud deploy -t` — you should see a new EC2 server instance created and set up (required yum packages installed, then JeCloud gem installed)
+* run `ruby -rubygems ../bin/jecloud apply cloud.yml` — you should see a new EC2 server instance created and set up (required yum packages installed, then JeCloud gem installed)

 Invoke `ruby -rubygems ../bin/jecloud --help` to see a list of all available commands.